IRS Axle Air Ride Install

 Soft ride.
 Show stance on demand.
 Built for the car you actually drive.

 Fits 1969–1977 IRS-equipped Beetle, Ghia, Super Beetle, and Thing.
-Body-off install — this is the right way to do it.
+Body stays on the chassis — the entire install happens with the car on jack stands and the rear wheels off.
 Available as a standalone rear kit or as part of a complete (front + rear) bundle.

 - Stand to the FRONT when releasing torsion bar tension.
 Goggles on.
 Long pry bar.